aweymo/base/cv.md

 (teaching resources shared for access and re-use; created as part of librarian’s __Teaching__ area of responsibility)

+- *United Voices: Awakening Cultural Understandings of Idaho’s Five Tribes* [Collaborated with Marco Seiferle- Valencia to make this open educational resource more widely available by remediating to accessibility standards and increasing the legibility of the original printing.]
+2026.<br>
+- *U of I LibGuide Remediation Workshop* [An open access resource for University of Idaho faculty and staff to help ensure U of I LibGuide materials meet WCAG 2.1 guidelines.
+The guide covers how to remediate image files, PDFs, media, and semantic content.]
+2025,<br>
+[https://aweymo-ui.github.io/libguide_remediation](https://aweymo-ui.github.io/libguide_remediation/){:target="_blank" rel="noopener"}
 - *Adobe Premiere Transcript Workshop* [Open educational resource for University of Idaho faculty, staff and students on using Adobe Premiere to generate transcripts.
 The workshop explains how to edit the transcript material, export or convert to captions.]
 2025,<br>
 [https://aweymo-ui.github.io/premiere_transcripts/](https://aweymo-ui.github.io/premiere_transcripts/){:target="_blank" rel="noopener"}